croar3/bugguide_functions/README.md

-Since BugGuide doesn't expose any API, build this to serve a few purposes:
+Since BugGuide doesn't expose any API, built this to serve a few purposes:

 -Get taxon ID and taxon name of a particular image by ID